 Thanks to the bay of Elounda, the sea is calm and flat, making Elounda’s beaches ideal for young families.

 One of the most popular beaches is next to the dam which goes on to the peninsula of Elounda, which has won the Blue Flag award many times over the years.

 There is an interesting walk from Elounda to the peninsula of Spinalonga (not to be confused with the eponymous island which is to the north of the peninsula).
 When crossing the dam, you can clearly see the sunken ruins of the ancient city of Olous, which was submerged some 1500 years ago.

-There are 9 buses a day to and from Agios Nikolaos (1,90 Euro in 2017, 25 minutes).
+There are 9 buses a day to and from Agios Nikolaos (about 1,90 Euro in early 2018, 25 minutes).
 Some go on to Plaka, 5 kilometers north of Elounda.
 The small bus station in Elounda is in the centre near to the port.